 The pastor will set the overall tone for how people should be treated.
 This includes staff, volunteers, and members of the congregation.
 When it comes to pastor interview questions, ask about their views on church discipline, how to deal with conflict, and whether or not they have experience managing people.

 Church administration also encompasses finances and operations.
-Will the pastor be involved in budgeting and decision-making?
+Will the new pastor be involved in budgeting and decision-making?
 What is the church’s giving philosophy?
-How often does the pastor meet with the finance committee?
+How often does the new pastor meet with the finance committee?

 These questions will help you get a sense of the pastor’s level of involvement in the day-to-day operations of the church.